csampson/npr-api/README.md

 ## Requirements

-- RethinkDB
+- Redis 3.2.x
-- Node.js 6.x
+- Node.js 8.x
-- npm 3.x
+- npm 5.x

 ## Installing

 Run `npm install` to grab the project dependencies.
-Run `npm run setup-database` to create and populate an `open_public_radio` database
+Run `npm run setup-database` to populate Redis with station data from the static JSON located in `data/`.

 ## Running

-Start RethinkDB on its default port.
+Start Redis on its default port.
 Run `npm start` to spin up a local development server.

 ## Testing